The Pātaka of Ngāti Tumatauenga: NZ Ordnance Corps Locations 1840 to 1996

 Stores Depot

-1921 saw the establishment of a single Command Ordnance Depot to service all military units in the newly organised Southern Military Command.
+In 1921, a single Command Ordnance Depot was established to service all military units in the newly organised Southern Military Command.
 Before this, Ordnance stores had operated from Christchurch and Dunedin.
 The new Depot (later renamed the Third Central Ordnance Depot) was established in the buildings of the former Industrial School at Burnham.
 Re-structuring in 1979 brought a change of name to 3 Supply Company.[6]
 [7] [8]

 • Stores Depot titles 1921–1996